+Your focus on Twitter should be on content, not on the time of day.
 Post on Twitter whenever is convenient for you.
-Your focus should be on content, not on the time of day.

 For most tweets, there’s no difference in the day of the week that you post.

-For really good tweets — the ones in the 95th percentile — there could be some benefit to posting on Sunday, Monday or Tuesday, but it is not terribly significant.
+For more viral tweets — the ones in the 95th percentile — there could be some benefit to posting on Sunday, Monday, or Tuesday, but just like the time of day, it’s not terribly significant.

-Twitter is still mostly a chronological social network, and therefore the more marketers post, the more visibility and total clicks their posts get.
+Twitter is still mostly a chronological social network.
+Therefore, the more marketers post, the more visibility and total clicks their posts get.